thekompanee/chamber/README.md

 1. Thou shalt not be bound to a single framework like Rails (it should be usable in plain Ruby projects)
 1. Thou shalt have an easy-to-use CLI for scripting
-1. Thou shalt easily integrate with Capistrano for easy configuration deployments
+1. Thou shalt easily integrate with Capistrano for deployments
 1. Thou shalt be well documented with full test coverage
 1. Thou shalt not have to worry about accidentally committing secure settings